Adenovirus

 |

-What are the recommended storage conditions of recombinant Adenoviruses? |
+| What are the recommended storage conditions for recombinant adenovirus? |

 For long-term storage, the virus should be kept at -80°C, especially after CsCl or chromatography purification.
 At -80°C in 50 mM Tris (pH 7.0) plus 5% glycerol, the viruses could be stable for several years.
 Alternatively, viral stock could be stored in 10mM Tris (pH 8.0) plus 4% sucrose for in vivo injection as it is more difficult to do in vivo injection with glycerol formulation.